joshrabinowitz/YancyTest/README.md

+YancyTest README.md

+This is a test of Yancy

-test this with
+You can test this with

+    mysql -e 'create database yancytest'
+    mysql yancytest < tables.sql
+    cat "$your_connectstring_here" > $/.yancytest-connectstring.txt
+        # example connect string looks like: 'mysql://username:password@hostname/test;mysql_ssl=1'
     plackup yancytest.pl

+OR just set up ~/.yancytest-connectstring.txt to connect to your existing database and run:

+    plackup yancytest.pl

-which will run a server at port 5000 as per plackup docs
+This will run a server at port 5000 as per plackup docs.

 We want to implement preaction's suggestion at
     https://gist.github.com/preaction/edcd513769cb61a1e08637d881626f1b